Menu

 • Province-wide resources for professionals and pregnant, postpartum and newly parenting people

-• Closing roundtable sharing
+-Closing roundtable sharing

-Heather Cameron, RN, BScN (She/Her)
+Facilitator: Heather Cameron, RN, BScN

 Heather Cameron is honoured to work, play and live on the ancestral, traditional and unceded territory of the Secwepemc Nation.
 Heather is a Registered Nurse with a Perinatal Specialty Certificate who has been working with pregnant people in a variety of settings since 2005.
 Her experience includes program planning, public speaking, and spearheading community development events.
 As a Registered Nurse, Heather has worked in several fields including withdrawal management, labour & delivery, and maternity.